 Gamblit Poker LIVE!
-V1.0 is a Class II game when played on Indian lands in Michigan.
+V1.0 is a Class II game when played on Indian lands in Michigan and Indiana.
 Because Michigan law explicitly authorizes the play of card games for money, including poker, and Gamblit Poker LIVE!
-V1.0 is a non-banked card game, a variation of poker, and a technologic aid, Gamblit Poker LIVE!
-V1.0 is Class II.
-102
+V1.0 is a non-banked card game, a variation of poker, and a technologic aid whose play conforms to Michigan regulations for hours and periods of operation and the lack of limits as to wager sizes, it is Class II for purposes of play on Indian lands in the state.133And, since poker is explicitly authorized by Indiana law and there are no laws or regulations for Gamblit Poker LIVE!
+V1.0 to conform to concerning hours and periods of operation or specific